x-du/databricks-learning-resource/README.md

 - Use slides in [./machine-learning](./machine-learning)
 - Use slides in [./machine-learning-in-production](./machine-learning-in-production)
 - Use the notebooks provided by learning plan
-- Use the notebooks provided by learning plan

 ## Spark Developer